janverschelde/PHCpack/src/doc/source/options.rst

 working precision.
 This happens differently for the two types of homotopies, depending on whether the parameter is natural or artificial:

-1. For a natural parameter homotopy like the sweep, the user will be prompted explicitly to choose between double, double double, or quad double precision.
+1. For a :index:`natural parameter` homotopy
+   like the sweep, the user will be prompted explicitly to choose between double, double double, or quad double precision.

 2. For an artificial parameter homotopy, the user can determine the working precision at the construction of the homotopy.